 students to answer.

-For multiple-choice, multiple-select, and matching questions, you can use HTML tags and CSS style attribute values to format answer choices, or include images, videos, sound files, or links to documents.
+For multiple-choice and multiple-select questions, you can use HTML tags and CSS style attribute values to format answer choices, or include images, videos, sound files, or links to documents.

 Optionally, type a Solution.